JontySudha/Plant-Disease-Detection-/README.md

 Dataset: Kaggle (modifiable for other crops)

+📝 How to Change Dataset

+Download a new dataset (e.g., for potato, maize, or rice) from Kaggle or another source.

+Replace the current dataset folder (/traning) with your new dataset.

+Update the data loading path in the code (traiingn.py).

+Retrain the model using the new dataset.

+🔗 Links

+📂 Dataset: PlantVillage on Kaggle

 🎯 Purpose

 To provide a generalized and adaptable solution for plant disease detection, supporting farmers and researchers in improving crop health and reducing losses.